Live chat with tools, a skill, and memory

 7a — The raw event stream

-cat logs/events.jsonl | head -5
+cat traces/events.jsonl | head -5

 Each line is a self-contained JSON event with the agent name, timestamp, trace ID, and event-specific payload.
 The dp_state field (when present) captures the design pattern's internal state — which ReAct iteration, think/act/observe phase, and reasoning text.